 Through the Palm Oil Network, key players in the food supply chain have joined forces to speak with a single voice and implement joint projects aimed at improvement.
 The Palm Oil Network aims to continue developing the RSPO standard and improve the implementation of RSPO directives in the supply chain.
 Through the importers Florin and Nutriswiss the members already import 100% of their palm oil from RSPO-certified and segregated sources.

-The members of the Palm Oil Network have also set the following goals:
+In a Memorandum of Understanding the members of the Palm Oil Network have set the following goals: